dbaileychess/flatbuffers-mkdocs/docs/tutorial.md

 ### Table Accessors

-If you look in the generated files from the schema compiler, you will see it generated accessors for all non-`deprecated` fields of a `table`.
-For example, the accessors of the `Monster` root table would look like:
+If you look in the generated files emitted by `flatc`, you will see it generated , for each `table`, accessors of all its non-`deprecated` fields.
+For example, some of the accessors of the `Monster` root table would look like:

 === "C++"